 Day on the Farm at Eastcoast Beverages, Kulnura

 Plus they’ve pulled together a tonne of local businesses, food trucks and entertainers to bring you a fun day out.
-There will be live music, burgers from The Hungry Traveller, wine from Fires Creek, talks and workshops on sustainability, and more.
-The kids will get spoilt too – with free face painting, a roving magician and circus-skills workshops from Party Chameleon and Switcharoo Circus.
+There will be live music, burgers from The Hungry Traveller, wine from Fires Creek and the kids will be spoilt for fun with free face painting, a roving magician and circus-skills workshops from Party Chameleon and Switcharoo Circus.

 LOCATION: Eastcoast Beverages, 993 George Downes Dr, Kulnura (see map below).